gwax/mtg_ssm/README.rst

 Installation
 ============

-mtg\_ssm is available on PyPI so, if you have python (>=3.4) and pip installed on your system, you should be able to get mtg\_ssm by entering the following into a terminal:
+mtg-ssm is available on PyPI so, if you have python (>=3.3) and pip installed on your system, you should be able to get mtg-ssm by entering the following into a terminal:

 .. code:: bash